 Why weight training?
 When you lift a weight, you recruit the low-threshold, type 1 fibers first.
 Type 2 fibers, the higher threshold ones, come into play when the type 1 fibers need extra reinforcement.
 If the weight is light enough, you recruit only low-threshold, type 1 fibers.
 However, if you keep lifting a light weight, the type 1 fibers will eventually fatigue and call upon the type 2 fibers to pick up the slack.
-So, it’s possible challenge the type 2 fibers enough to elicit growth with lighter weights, as long as you take the exercise to fatigue.
+So, it’s possible to challenge the type 2 fibers enough to elicit growth with lighter weights, as long as you take the exercise to fatigue.

 Another way to target the fast-twitch muscle fibers is to simply lift heavy.
 Choose a weight that’s a high percentage of your one-rep max, preferably 80 to 90% so you’re focusing on strength.
 By doing this, you’ll quickly recruit and challenge your fast-twitch muscle fibers.
 Heavier weights and muscle fatigue are your friends when it comes to training your fast-twitch fibers.

 Imbalanced Exercise Training: Add Some Power

 Type 2 fibers are also power fibers.
 Power is simply force divided by time, doing a repetition in a shorter time frame boosts power.
 To make a movement more powerful, use a lower resistance, around 60% of one-rep max and increase the tempo of the rep. Training for power is every bit as important as training for strength.
 Power moves will help you to avoid imbalanced exercise training and preserve fast-twitch muscle fibers developing the skill you need to rise out of a chair quickly and with force.